gdlc/STAT_COMP/INCLASS/INCLASS_19.md

 dim(DATA.TRN)
 ```

+# OLS Regressiom

-A) Use the fitted OLS model to predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.
+1) Fit the OlS model for ```r lpsa ~.``` in the training data (DATA.TRN), use that model to predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.

+# Forward Regression

-B) Fit the best forward regression (smallest AIC) using lm() applied to DATA.TRN, then use the fitted OLS model to predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.
+2) Fit the best forward regression (smallest AIC) using lm() applied to DATA.TRN, then use the fitted OLS model to predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.

+# Lasso Regression

 C) For each value of lambda of the lasso regression, predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.